poems4u/poems4u/content/poems/posts/shadow.md

 But when the sea parted, who else made way? <br>
 No one else discovered the third <br>
 In King David's little psalms. <br>
-Who else flew——two-winged bird—— <br>
+None else flew——two-winged bird—— <br>
-While they had faces in palms? <br>
+While they had faces in palms. <br>
 When each one in their cowardice deferred, <br>
 Only I dared speak the truth, <br>
 When, as with age, the wisdom was transferred, <br>
-'Twas I who stayed with the youth. <br>
+'Twas I who occupied the youth. <br>
 And while the conspirators conferred, <br>
 I laid down to rest. <br>
 My mouth closed, their words slurred—— <br>